podajer/podajer/README.md

 # 💫 About Me:
-Student at SMAN 2 Batu with a passion for continuous learning and upskilling.
-Proactive learner who enjoys discovering new technologies and sharing knowledge with others.
-Proficient in coding with a keen interest in software development and innovation.
-Fostering teamwork and discipline both on and off the field.
-Committed to utilizing technical expertise to effectively contribute to the IT industry and make a positive impact on society.
+Student at SMAN 2 Batu with a passion for continuous learning and coding.
+Enjoys discovering new technologies and sharing knowledge.
+Interested in software development and innovation.
+Values teamwork and discipline both on and off the field.
+Committed to making a positive impact in the IT industry and society.

 <div align="center">
     <picture>